Main usage of Novae¶

 AnnData object with n_obs × n_vars = 340837 × 422 obs: 'cell_id', 'transcript_counts', 'control_probe_counts', 'control_codeword_counts', 'unassigned_codeword_counts', 'deprecated_codeword_counts', 'total_counts', 'cell_area', 'nucleus_area', 'region', 'slide_id', 'technology' var: 'gene_ids', 'feature_types', 'genome', 'n_cells' uns: 'log1p', 'neighbors', 'spatial_neighbors', 'spatialdata_attrs', 'umap' obsm: 'X_pca', 'X_umap', 'spatial' layers: 'counts' obsp: 'connectivities', 'distances', 'spatial_connectivities', 'spatial_distances'

-Then, preprocessing is not mandatory, as it can be handled by Novae.
+Then, preprocessing is not mandatory, as Novae can handle it automatically.
 Here is some extra information:

 - You can have either "log1p data" or "raw counts" in